Katryoshkh/uuid-toolkit/README.md

 ## License

-This project is distributed under Apache 2.0 license.
+This project is licensed under the Apache License 2.0.
+You may use, modify, and distribute the software under the terms defined in the Apache 2.0 license.